RavenKing-cloud/timeline-creator-adv/readme.md

 - [ ] darkmode
   - [ ] load json with darmode active
   - [ ] activate darkmode with json pre-loaded

-### Bugs

-- [ ] does not update entire main gui on save through event window
-- [ ] auto event window opening on render